 The opening scene follows Belle through the maze of the town square, all vibrant and charming on a lovely June day.
 While she’s singing about how she can’t wait to split from her adorable surroundings, you get a full view of the cozy gingerbread-esque homes and shops.

-Belle’s home is a modest French provincial cottage, complete with an enchanting little vegetable garden.
+Belle’s home is a modest French provincial cottage, complete with a little vegetable garden.
 The cute country dwelling has a very steep pitched roof, a nod to popular beam work found throughout French buildings of the 1700’s.
 The home also has a row of magnificent glass windows, which suggests her family has an upper middle class status within the tiny town.

 The film takes place during the rise of the Rococo style period.
 The delicate designs of Rococo swept palaces across Europe, and began to peak the interests of the French middle class.
 It was during this period, that home furnishings became more accessible to common people for the first time in history.
 The French middle class, known as the ‘Bourgeoisie’ enjoyed home decor pieces inspired by whatever was fashionable in French palaces.